 Students graduating with Baccalaureate Honors are given a gold honor cord to wear for the UW Commencement Ceremony.
 For students graduating in the spring, the honors listed in the Commencement Program (and honor cord distribution), are based on the student’s cumulative GPA through the preceding Winter Quarter.
 Spring Quarter grades are ultimately included in the credit totals and GPA calculations, determining wither the honors are posted to the student’s final record.
 You can find more information about baccalaureate honors, the Dean’s list, and other honors societies on the UW Baccalaureate Honors site.

-Regarding Letters of Recommendation and any future references that you may need down the road for jobs & graduate schools, see this helpful guide from the UW Center for Experiential Learning & Diversity.
+You may also want to start thinking about obtaining Letters of Recommendation and any future references that you may need down the road for jobs & graduate schools.
+Here are some helpful suggestions on how to start:

-ECON GOLD is a part of the larger Economics Outreach Network (EcON), which helps Department of Economics alumni stay involved through a variety of networking, stewardship, and mentorship opportunities.
+The Economics outreach page indicates ways for Department of Economics alumni and friends to stay involved through a variety of networking, stewardship, and mentoring opportunities.

 The UW Alumni Association is a network of over 50,000 alumni Huskies, with chapters and regional groups all over the country and the world!
 The UWAA offers a complimentary one-year membership to its most-recent alumni, numerous opportunities to network with fellow Huskies, and alumni services such as library access and a UW alumni email account.

 Alumni Email & Cloud services update: What happens to my "@uw.edu" email?

 International Students are highly-encouraged to refer to the ISS Final Year Checklist, or check in with their advisers at International Student Services, as they can provide helpful information, especially regarding any requirements and suggestions as you approach your final quarter at the UW.